Torehirth/development-platforms-ca/src/middlewares/readme.md

 # Middlewares Folder

-Middlewares are functions that run **before** your route handler.
+Middlewares are functions that run **before** your route handlers.

 ## What are they used for?

-- Checking if a user is logged in.
+- Checking if a user is logged in
-- Validating input (e.g., making sure "email" is included).
+- Validating input (for example, making sure an email is included)
-- Handling errors in a clean and consistent way.
+- Handling errors in a clean and consistent way
-- Protecting routes (only logged-in users allowed).
+- Protecting routes so only logged-in users can access them

 ## Example middlewares

-- `auth.middleware.ts` — checks if the request has a valid token.
+- `auth.middleware.ts` — checks if the request has a valid JWT
-- `validation.middleware.ts` — makes sure required fields exist.
+- `validation.middleware.ts` — makes sure required fields exist
-- `error.middleware.ts` — handles errors from anywhere in the app.
+- `error.middleware.ts` — handles errors from anywhere in the app
-- `notFound.middleware.ts` — handles unknown routes.
+- `notFound.middleware.ts` — handles unknown routes

 ## Notes for beginners

-Middlewares make your routes cleaner.
+Middlewares help keep routes clean.
-Instead of writing the same checks everywhere, you reuse the middleware.
+Instead of repeating the same checks in every route, the logic is reused.

-They run in the order you place them in your route file.
+They run in the order they are added in the route or app setup.